To My Neighbors-

 “The right to associate with others in advancement of political viewpoints is protected by the First Amendment.
 See Williams v.
 Rhodes, 393 U.S. 23, 30 (1968); see also Democratic Party of the U.S. v.
 Wis. ex rel.
 La Follette, 450 U.S. 107, 121 (1981) (explaining that political parties have a constitutional right ‘to gather in association for the purpose of advancing shared beliefs’).
 The associational rights and interests of voters, candidates, and political parties are often intertwined.
 See, e.g., … Bullock v.
 Carter, 405 U.S. 134, 143 (1972) (explaining that ‘laws that affect candidates’ will have ‘some theoretical, correlative effect on voters’).”De La Fuente v.
 Simon, 940 N.W.2d 477 at 493 (Minn.2020).

 Though it was well aware that Equal Protection must be afforded and found that our statutes do nothing to advance the requirement, the Minnesota Supreme Court chose to not consider these drastically different treatments permitted by statute in violation of the First and Fourteenth Amendments.
+After all, the Minnesota Supreme Court was clear as to what it called a “paramount interest” of Minnesota voters:

 The nomination of frivolous and fraudulent candidates by unconstitutionally elected delegates threatens nothing less than the sovereignty of Minnesota, the validity of our Republic, and, most importantly, your life.